Question 38·Medium·Rhetorical Synthesis

 Understand the task

-The question asks for one sentence that clearly summarizes Yuri Gagarin’s historic achievement, using the notes.
-That means the best choice must:
+The question asks for one sentence that clearly summarizes Yuri Gagarin’s historic achievement using the notes.
+The best choice should (1) keep Gagarin as the subject, (2) state what made the event historic, and (3) accurately combine multiple details from the notes.

 Identify the key ideas in the notes

-- Duration: The entire flight lasted 108 minutes.
-A strong summary sentence should capture the historic “first” and at least the major supporting details (spacecraft, orbit, and length of flight) in a compact way.
+- Time: entire flight lasted 108 minutes A strong synthesis sentence should include the historic “first” and keep the other details accurate.